Top of page

-Meets three times this semester (9/17, 9/24 & 10/1) on Wednesdays from 3:30-4:30pm in ZSR 665 (Faculty Commons Classroom inside the Faculty Commons space in ZSR Wilson Wing).
+Meets 3 times this semester (2/3, 2/17 & 3/3) on Tuesday from 2-3pm in ZSR 665 (Faculty Commons Classroom inside the Faculty Commons space in ZSR Wilson Wing).
 We will provide the book for the first 15 registrants.
 These discussions are very popular so we ask that you register only if you are available to attend all sessions.

 Past Reading Groups